yuvraj95/capstone/README.md

 # capstone
-Project to analyse the city of Mumbai in terms of the types of Eating points it has in particular areas.
+Project to analyse locations and ratings of cafes in a given city or area.